bitcoin/bips/bips-ec-ops.md

 `OP_CHECKSIG`.

-All in all, we arrive at a 52% premium for manual derivation vs just using `OP_CEHCKSIG`.
-This ensures that it requires more resources to use the op codes for this purpose than normally.
+All in all, we arrive at a 52% premium for manual derivation vs just using `OP_CHECKSIG`.
+This ensures that it requires more resources to use the opcodes for this purpose than normally.

 This 52% premium provides strong economic incentive to use the optimized